 you can use pre-ground coffee that you bought in your local store or supermarket to make coffee in a French press brewer.
 Make sure they are of a medium-dark or dark roast and of a coarse grind size.
 If not, you will start having difficulties and not getting the best out of either your French press or your pre-ground coffee beans.

-If you have read this far, you know the answer to this question is yes.
+If you have read this far, you know the answer to this question, can you use any coffee in a French press is yes.
 You can use any coffee in your French press as long as you have a coarse grind size.
 The best results will be achieved with medium-dark and dark roasted coffee beans.

 Of course, the better tasting the beans are, the better tasting your cup of coffee will be.
-This is simply the Chef principle of the better the ingredients, the better the results will be.
+This is simply the barista principle: the better the ingredients, the better the results will be.
 The French press is very good at extracting the oils and flavor compounds.